Common Data Elements (CDEs) Program

 Prescription Opioid Use:

-The NIH HEAL Initiative requires that clinical pain studies monitor legitimate prescription opioid use reported in morphine milligram equivalents (MME).
+The NIH HEAL Initiative requires that pain studies involving human subjects monitor legitimate prescription opioid use reported in morphine milligram equivalents (MME).
 Studies must report the following information:

 • Name of opioid